 People won’t want to openly criticize your work, so asking what they think is bound to get you some praise – but praise isn’t what we’re going for – we’re going for improvement.

-Some feedback is well-meaning, but when put into your design, would make the end result look terrible.
+Some feedback is well-meaning, but when put into your design, it would make the end result look terrible.
 That’s okay too.
 As the designer, you’re free to dismiss any or all feedback.

 But, think about the reason why they made that comment in the first place.
 Is something lacking from the piece?
 Does it communicate the brand and message well?
 Is it something that others would want to share and want to have appear on their own social media pages?